 On September 30, 2016, we entered into a credit agreement (the "Credit Agreement") with a commercial bank.
-The Credit Agreement provides for revolving extensions of credit in an initial aggregate amount of up to \$10,000 (inclusive of a letter of credit sub-facility of \$2,500), with an option to request, prior to the second anniversary of the closing date, that the lender, at its election, provide up to \$5,000 of additional revolving commitments.
+The Credit Agreement, as amended on December 20, 2017, provides for revolving extensions of credit in an initial aggregate amount of up to \$10,000 (inclusive of a letter of credit sub-facility of \$2,500), with an option to request, prior to the second anniversary of the closing date, that the lender, at its election, provide up to \$5,000 of additional revolving commitments.
 Obligations under the Credit Agreement are secured by a first priority security interest in certain eligible accounts receivable, 65% of the equity of our subsidiary, DNAG, and certain related assets.
-There were no borrowings under the facility from September 30, 2016 through December 31, 2016.
+There were no borrowings under the facility during 2017 and 2016.